FireFit Individual

 Task 1: Stair Climb

 The first event is the stair climb with Hi-Rise Pack.
-The Hi-Rise Pack is a 4 foot bundle of 4 inch hose weighing 42 pounds.
+The Hi-Rise Pack is a 4-foot bundle of 4-inch hose weighing 42 pounds.
 This is carried on the outside shoulder when moving up the stairs and must be deposited completely in or on the box on the top floor of the tower (40 ft., 6 flights, 60 steps).
-Missing the box constitutes a 2-second penalty.

-No part may touch the deck of the tower.
-A 2 second penalty is assessed if any part of the Donut Roll is touching the tower platform.
-The hose load must stay on the platform or the competitor is disqualified.
-When ascending the tower hand rails may be used.
+A 2-second penalty is assessed if any part of the Pack is touching the tower platform.
+When ascending the tower handrails may be used.
 Steps can be taken one at a time or in multiples on the way up.
-When descending handrails & steps must be used.
-Failure to touch each step on the way down will result in a 2 second penalty per infraction.
+When descending handrails and steps must be used.
+Failure to touch each step on the way down will result in a 2-second penalty per infraction.

 Task 2: Hose Hoist

-A 45 lb Donut Roll of LDH hose and 5/8" kern-mantle rope are used.
-Competitors 5'6" and under are allowed to stand on the Hi Rise pack (no penalty will be given to these competitors) The Donut Roll must be hauled (usually hand over hand motion) up to the top landing of the tower, lifted and placed in the box on the top of the tower.
-Missing the box will result in a 2 second penalty.
-The Donut Roll must remain in or on the box.
-No part may touch the deck of the tower.
-A 2 second penalty is assessed if any part of the Donut Roll is touching the tower platform.
+A 42 lb Donut Roll of LDH hose and 5/8" kern-mantle rope are used.
+Competitors 5'6" and under are allowed to stand on the Hi Rise pack with the option, on completion, to place the pack in or on the box or be assessed a 2 second penalty.
+The Donut Roll must be hauled (usually hand over hand motion) up to the top landing of the tower, lifted and placed in the box on the top of the tower.
+A 2-second penalty is assessed if any part of the Donut Roll is touching the tower platform.
 The Donut Roll must stay on the platform or the competitor is disqualified.
 A fallen donut roll may not be retrieved.

 Task 3: Forcible Entry

-The Forcible entry evolution utilizes a chopping simulator.
-Using a 9 lb.
-Trusty Cook shot mallet provided.
-The competitor moves the beam completely past the decal.
+The Forcible entry stage utilizes a chopping simulator.
+Using the 9 lb.
+Trusty Cook dead-blow mallet provided, the competitor moves the beam 10" along until some part of the green of the decal can be seen.
 Once this task is complete the competitor must place the hammer on the designated 4' x 4' area.
 If the hammer does not stay on the 4' x 4' area a 2 second penalty is given.

 Task 4: Run

-Competitors then walk or run as fast as he/she can around the hydrants a distance of 140ft then shoulders the nozzle end of a 1.75" fully charged BullDog hose line.
+Competitors then walk or run as fast as they can around the hydrants, a distance of 140 ft, then shoulder the nozzle end of a 1.75" fully charged BullDog hose line.
+There is a 5 second penalty for missing a hydrant and a 2 second penalty for knocking over a hydrant.

 Task 5: Hose Advance

-Shoulder a 1 3/4 inch fully charged BullDog hose line and drag it 75 feet.
-Once the nozzle crosses the 75 foot mark, the competitor opens the nozzle, hits the designated target with the stream of water, shuts the nozzle and places it on the ground.
+Once shouldered the competitor drags the fully charged BullDog hose line 75 feet.
+The competitor opens the nozzle and hits the designated target with a water stream.
+Once the target is down, the competitor shuts the nozzle and places it on the ground with at least, some part of the nozzle touching the blue line.
 If the nozzle is not shut before it is placed down, the competitor must go back and close it.
-Failure to do so results in a 5 second penalty.
-If the target is missed a 2 second penalty is assessed.
+Failure to do so results in a 5-second penalty.
+If the target is missed a 2-second penalty is assessed.
 Once the hose advance is complete the competitor moves towards the final task, Victim Rescue.
 Note: if the nozzle opens again after it hits the ground, there is no penalty and the competitor can continue.

 Task 6: Victim Rescue

-A 175 mannequin must be dragged backwards a distance of 100 ft.
+A 175 mannequin must be lifted and dragged backwards a distance of 100 ft.
 Carrying the mannequin in your arms or over your shoulder is not permitted.
+If the mannequin is put down, it must be lifted again before continuing.
 The mannequin must not be grasped by its clothing or appendages.
 Time stops when the competitor and mannequin

-cross the beam at the finish line with the mannequins feet completely crossing the blue line.
+cross the beam at the finish line with the mannequin's feet completely across the blue line.

 • By Admin